Seirdy/seirdy.one/content/posts/floss-security.md

 [^11]: As an aside: your security isn't necessarily improved by "disabling" it, since it still runs during the initial boot sequence and does provide some hardening measures of its own (e.g., a <abbr title="Trusted Platform Module">TPM</abbr>).

-[^12]: In 2017, Calibre's author actually planned on sticking to Python 2 after its EOL date and [maintaining Python 2 himself](https://bugs.launchpad.net/calibre/+bug/1714107).
+[^12]: In 2017, Calibre's author actually wanted to stay with Python 2 after its EOL date, and [maintain Python 2 himself](https://bugs.launchpad.net/calibre/+bug/1714107).
 Users and package maintainers were quite unhappy with this, as Python 2 would no longer be receiving security fixes after 2020.
 While official releases of Calibre use a bundled Python interpreter, distro packages typically use the system Python package; Calibre's popularity and insistence on using Python 2 made it a roadblock to getting rid of the Python 2 package in most distros.
 What eventually happened was that community members (especially {{<indieweb-person first-name="Eli" last-name="Schwartz" url="https://github.com/eli-schwartz">}} and {{<indieweb-person  first-name="Flaviu" last-name="Tamas" url="https://flaviutamas.com/">}}) submitted patches to migrate Calibre away from Python 2.
 Calibre migrated to Python 3 by [version 5.0](https://calibre-ebook.com/new-in/fourteen).

 [^13]: Linux distributions' CFI+<abbr title="Adress-Space Layout Randomization">ASLR</abbr> implementations rely executables compiled with CFI+PIE support, and ideally with stack-smashing protectors and no-execute bits.
 These implementations are flawed (see [On the Effectiveness of Full-ASLR on 64-bit Linux](https://web.archive.org/web/20211021222659/http://cybersecurity.upv.es/attacks/offset2lib/offset2lib-paper.pdf) and [Brad Spengler's presentation comparing these with PaX's own implementation](https://grsecurity.net/PaX-presentation.pdf)).